 Each DNA profile is analysed using the latest specialised software.
 The software will assign a designation to the DNA markers at each test.
-The DNA profile will consist of a minimum of 22 autosomal DNA tests and 2 gender indicative tests.
+The DNA Profile will consist of a minimum of 22 STR tests and a test to determine biological sex.
 The DNA profiles are assessed for quality by our experienced reporting scientists.
 If a complete DNA profile is obtained i.e. a result is observed at each test, then the sample has passed.

 DNA profiles from the individuals in a case are compared with each other to identify any matching DNA markers between them.
 A statistical analysis is carried out to determine the likelihood of a biological relationship such as paternity.
 The analysis involves determining the number of matching DNA markers and their frequency in the population.
 The details of the individuals tested and the results of their DNA test are entered onto the final DNA report.

 Cellmark can provide the DNA report as either a paper copy which is prepared on embossed paper or an electronic copy which can be sent by e-mail.

 Where can I get independent advice and guidance?

 The decision to have a DNA test is one faced by thousands of people every year, often in complicated emotional circumstances.
 Cellmark is committed to ensuring that all parties have access to independent advice and guidance and the following links may help you in making your decision to proceed (or not to proceed) with DNA testing.

 CAFCASS 0300 456 4000